Around the Rings: History

-By 1998 electronic technology and delivery platforms were becoming increasingly important.
-ATR's website, launched in late 1996, was already becoming a powerful point of delivery.
-As the fax expanded to 12 to 16 pages, it became necessary to convert the publication to an email format – and to open an office in Sydney, Australia, to cover the Games of 2000.
-Sydney was a watershed for Around the Rings.
-It also resulted in phenomenal growth for their readership as well as the range of their publications.

-The Nagano Olympics in 1998 were a milestone for Around the Rings and the Olympics when Ed Hula became the first New Media journalist accredited for the Games.
+The Nagano Olympics in 1998 saw Ed Hula became the first New Media journalist accredited for the Games.

+The Sydney Olympic Games became a watershed moment for ATR.
+From 1998 to 2001, Hula was based in Sydney as the Olympics editor for 2UE, the rights-holding radio station for the Sydney games.
+As well as opening an office there, ATR witnessed a significant growth in their readership.

+Over the years, ATR has become the “go-to" source for Olympic bid information, and is frequently quoted across international media.
+A subscription to the site is required in order to access premium content, although many articles are freely available to all visitors.
+Hula has provided coverage about every Olympic Games since Barcelona.

 Events

 During that time, Around the Rings developed an events arm with its Newsmaker Breakfast series.
 These networking events provide the opportunity for journalists, sports marketers and others with an interest in the Games to meet and talk in an informal setting.

 Guests have included Jacques Rogge, then president of the European Olympic Committees, Gianna Angelopoulos-Daskalaki of Athens 2004, Prince Albert of Monaco, U. S. Olympic Committee presidents, Dmitry Chernyshenko of Sochi 2014, athletics great Sergey Bubka, NBC Olympics chief Dick Ebersol and many other well-known figures in the Olympic Movement.

 Newsmaker Breakfasts have become an international event, having been hosted in Acapulco, Atlanta, Beijing, Chicago, Copenhagen, London, New York, Salt Lake City, Sydney, and Vancouver.

 In 2012, the website celebrated its 20th anniversary cementing its claim "20 years at #1."